Чтобы скачать документ введите ваш email.

 The procedure to change the name on a deed depends on the type of deed, in particular:

 • Deed of sale: the only way to change the name on a deed in Italy is through a deed of sale signed and authenticated by an Italian notary.
-This must be documented in writing and registered in the Real Estate Register, taking immediate effect upon signing, whether it's a gift (without money transfer) or a sale (with money transfer).
+This must be documented in writing and transcribed in the Real Estate Register, taking immediate effect upon signing, whether it's a gift (without money transfer) or a sale (with money transfer).

 Fiaip, Linkedin, Instagram, Facebook.